- Brand name

 When to use Efudix

-Do not apply Efudix immediately before going to bed.
-Contact with pillows or sheets may result in undesirable spreading of Efudix to normal skin that does not need treatment.
+Apply Efudix at least 1.5 - 2 hours before bedtime to enable complete absorption and prevent wiping off onto pillowcases and sheets.
+Contact with pillowcases or sheets may result in undesirable spreading of Efudix to normal skin that does not need treatment.

 How long to apply Efudix

 Continue using Efudix for as long as your doctor has told you to.

 Continue treatment up until the ulceration stage, usually 3 to 4 weeks.
 The healing process is usually complete 1 to 2 months after the end of treatment.
 The healthy skin surrounding the treated area may occasionally become reddened, but will soon resume its normal colour once treatment is stopped.

 If you forget to use it

 Do not try to make up for the application you missed by applying more at the next application.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you use too much (overdose) or swallow the cream

 Immediately telephone your doctor or the Poisons Information Centre (tel: 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you get Efudix in your eyes, nose or mouth or you think that you or anyone else may have used too much Efudix.
 Do this even if there are no signs of discomfort or poisoning.